Populist Party (United States): Formation

-The Farmer's Alliance had initially sought to work within the two-party system, but by 1891 many party leaders had become convinced of the need for a third party that could challenge the conservatism of both major parties.
-In the 1890 elections, Farmer's Alliance-backed candidates won dozens of races for the U.S. House of Representatives and gained majorities in several state legislatures.
-Many of these individuals were elected in coalition with Democrats; in Nebraska, the Farmer's Alliance forged an alliance with newly elected Congressman William Jennings Bryan, while in Tennessee, local Farmer's Alliance leader John P. Buchanan was elected governor on the Democratic ticket.
-As most leading Democrats refused to endorse the Sub-Treasury, many leaders of the Farmer's Alliance remained dissatisfied with both major parties.
+The Farmers' Alliance had initially sought to work within the two-party system, but by 1891 many party leaders had become convinced of the need for a third party that could challenge the conservatism of both major parties.
+In the 1890 elections, Farmers' Alliance-backed candidates won dozens of races for the U.S. House of Representatives and gained majorities in several state legislatures.
+Many of these individuals were elected in coalition with Democrats; in Nebraska, the Farmers' Alliance forged an alliance with newly elected Congressman William Jennings Bryan, while in Tennessee, local Farmers' Alliance leader John P. Buchanan was elected governor on the Democratic ticket.
+As most leading Democrats refused to endorse the Sub-Treasury, many leaders of the Farmers' Alliance remained dissatisfied with both major parties.

-In December 1890, a Farmer's Alliance convention re-stated the organization's platform with the Ocala Demands; Farmer's Alliance leaders also agreed to hold another convention in early 1892 to discuss the possibility of establishing a third party if Democrats failed to adopt their policy goals.
-Among those who favored the establishment of a third party were Farmer's Alliance president Leonidas L. Polk, Georgia newspaper editor Thomas E. Watson, and former Congressman Ignatius L. Donnelly of Minnesota.
+In December 1890, a Farmers' Alliance convention re-stated the organization's platform with the Ocala Demands; Farmers' Alliance leaders also agreed to hold another convention in early 1892 to discuss the possibility of establishing a third party if Democrats failed to adopt their policy goals.
+Among those who favored the establishment of a third party were Farmers' Alliance president Leonidas L. Polk, Georgia newspaper editor Thomas E. Watson, and former Congressman Ignatius L. Donnelly of Minnesota.